troy896/magisk-files/README.md

 2. Install and open Magisk Delta
 3. Grant root access to Magisk Delta, click "Install" under Magisk field and use "Direct Install into system partition" option instead of "Direct Install" option.
 If you don't see this option, close and re-open Magisk Delta app.
 4. Disable Root access in emulator settings

-### Why restore MagiskHide?

-MagiskHide is still effectively useful to hide root from almost banking apps and games after it was discontinued by the original developer.

-The reasons why I restore MagiskHide:
-- MagiskHide is removed from official Magisk
-- [Zygisk is easily detected](#zygisk-is-easily-detected) and there are nearly no complete hiding method for Zygisk.
-- The new feature of Magisk called Zygisk is incompatible with Riru

 ### Why not restore Magisk modules online repo?